Conformal Mechanics of Planar Curves

 \subsection{The Casimir Invariant and Conserved Currents}

-For the conformal arc-length the conformal current $\mathbf{G}$ given by Eq.(\ref{eq:Gdef}) simplifies, using the identity $P_\kappa= \mu /2$, $\mu=\kappa'{}^{-1/2}$, to reproduce Eq.(\ref{GSdef})(b) \\\\ The isomorphism between the M\"obius group and the four-dimensional Lorentz group implies the identity between the conformal curvature and a quadratic in the currents:
+For the conformal arc-length the conformal current $\mathbf{G}$ given by Eq.(\ref{eq:Gdef}) simplifies.
+Using the identity $P_\kappa= \mu /2$, Eq.(\ref{GSdef})(b) is reproduced. \\\\ The isomorphism between the conformal group and the four-dimensional Lorentz group implies the identity between the conformal curvature and a quadratic in the currents:

-The individual currents $\mathbf{F},\mathbf{G}, M$ and $S$ are not invariant; but $\mathcal{K}$ is. $\mathcal{K}$ is identified as the Casimir invariant of the M\"obius group for the M\"obius arc-length.
+The individual currents $\mathbf{F},\mathbf{G}, M$ and $S$ are not invariant; but $\mathcal{K}$ is. $\mathcal{K}$ is identified as the Casimir invariant of the conformal group for the conformal arc-length.
 When the four currents are conserved $\mathcal{K}$ is also.
-In a more general M\"obius invariant theory, the Casimir invariant will not be the conformal curvature, but instead some higher order conformal invariant.
-Nor will $\mathcal{K}$ generally be conserved.
+In a more general conformal invariant theory, as demonstrated in section \ref{linKappa}, the Casimir invariant will not coincide with the conformal curvature, but instead will be some higher order conformal invariant; nor will $\mathcal{K}$ generally be conserved.